Heroku Scala Support

 : URL of the Heroku Postgres database connection

-config var can be manually adjusted to override these defaults.
+config var to override these defaults.

 -